LabTranslationalArchitectomics/riboWaltz/README.md

   |  UUC  |  21.8  |
   |  UCC  |  18.1  |

-  If such a data frame is provided, `codon_usage_psite` returns a second graphical output: a scatter plot where each codon is represented by a dot.
-The following image shows the comparison between the empirical codon usage reported in the previous figure and the codon usage bias in mouse contained in a data frame called *cub_mouse* (as for the fasta file, cub_mouse is not included among the example data of the package):
+  If such a data table is provided, `codon_usage_psite` returns a second graphical output: a scatter plot where each codon is represented by a dot.
+The following image shows the comparison between the empirical codon usage reported in the previous figure and the codon usage bias in mouse contained in a data table called *cub_mouse* (as for the fasta file, cub_mouse is not included among the example data of the package):

   codon_usage_scatter <- codon_usage_psite(reads_psite_list, mm81cdna, sample = "Samp1",
 										  fastapath = path_to_fasta, codon_usage = cub_mouse)